 If you arrive by car you can park almost anywhere along the way.
 There are several parking lots by for example the small marinas around the bay.
 You can also park by Edsberg´s and Ulriksdal´s castle.

-If you go by bike, the path around the bay is not for racing since there are people walking here.
+If you go by bike, be aware of that the path around the bay is not for racing since there are people walking here.
 You have to pay attention along the way and adjust your speed.

 Also, some parts are a bit difficult with roots, steep parts and short staircases where you might have to walk with or lift your bike.
 There is always the option to go along some road instead, but then you miss some of the really nice parts of the hike.